Hermit-commits-code/Pillowtalk-Pages/ROADMAP.md

 ```

 This version control strategy ensures complete traceability of your development progress and provides clear rollback points if needed during development.

+---

+## 2025-11: Single-user subscription-first pivot

+Goal: Stabilize Spicy Reads as a single-user, personal book-tracking app that
+leverages the SPICE meter and per-user Trope search, and support a paid
+subscription (monthly & annual) for power users.

+High-level objectives

+- Preserve and improve the per-user experience (users/{uid}/library) — no
+  client writes to shared `books/{bookId}` collection.
+- Gate premium capabilities behind a Pro subscription: unlimited books,
+  deep-trope features, advanced SPICE analytics, backups, and export.
+- Implement server-side verification for subscriptions (Google Play and
+  App Store).
+Use Cloud Functions / Cloud Run to verify receipts and handle
+  Real-Time Developer Notifications (RTDN).
+Client SDKs only initiate
+  purchases and forward tokens to the server for verification.

+Short-term milestones

+- [ ] Stabilize personal-only UX and remove or archive community/admin tools.
+- [ ] Add automated tests for Pro gating and trope search.
+- [ ] Implement server verification Cloud Function for Google Play.
+- [ ] Configure Play Console product IDs (pro_monthly, pro_annual) and
+      test via internal testing & license testers.

+Mapping to code & artifacts

+- Client-side:

+  - `lib/services/iap_service.dart` — in-app purchase handling (initiate,
+    restore, listen to purchase stream).
+Finalize to send purchase tokens to
+    the server for verification.
+  - `lib/services/pro_status_service.dart` — canonical source for whether a
+    user is Pro (reads `users/{uid}.isPro`).
+Keep small developer overrides
+    limited and documented.
+  - `lib/services/user_library_service.dart` — enforces Pro gating on adds.

+- Server-side:
+  - `functions/index.js` — includes a test `verifyPurchase` endpoint.
+This
+    will be extended to call Google Play Developer API and reconcile
+    subscription state.
+  - Pub/Sub + RTDN — subscribe to Play RTDN topic; functions will update
+    `users/{uid}.isPro` on renewals/cancellations.

+Security & privacy

+- Never mark users Pro from client-only events in production.
+All final
+  elevation to Pro must come from server-side verified receipts.
+- Use Secret Manager or proper service account runtime configuration; do not
+  check JSON keys into source control.

+Testing strategy

+- Use the test `verifyPurchase` endpoint for QA while building server
+  verification.
+- Use Play Console internal testing + license testers for Android.
+- Use App Store sandbox testers for iOS when ready.

+Notes

+- This pivot favors single-user functionality and subscription revenue.
+  Community writes and shared collection backfills should be archived or
+  moved to an admin-only tooling area.